 The 31st is Dreamcasting.
 Taking a look at the long-term plans, three to five years into the future and beyond.
 Planning for retirement, special events (like wedding and graduations) and other dreams that may be able to move into the visioning category, are deferred until the next time to dreamcast, or simply drop off the list since priorities, situations and needs can change, affecting the wants and desires.

-It was also kind of interesting that the first letters of those words Co-Vi-D, actually correctly spell what we’ve experienced.
+It was also kind of interesting that the first letters of those words Co-Vi-D, actually correctly spelling that pandemic we experienced.

 Even if it isn’t a “new year” today, it is a new day!
 Seize it.